e271828e/Flight.jl/docs/notes/design/framework_spec.md

   walkthrough holds: a declared `P` missing from the taken branch's return fails at probe; missing from an *untaken* branch, it fails loudly at that branch's first execution via the always-on check.
-- **`w`'s regime is probe-observed, and that is sound precisely because `w` is not a cell.** A cell needs a fixed type per [activation](#g-activation) (a re-run of Stratum C at a given scalar type), which only a declaration can supply.
-A value flowing between two functions in one fused pass has no type contract to violate, and mixed branches are handled exactly by promotion.
-So the probe takes `w` as it finds it: it checks that the second return position is a `NamedTuple` at all, and it checks the *consumer's* reads against the observed field set.
-A destructured name that is not there fails inside the framing diagnostic ([§13.2][s13-2]) with did-you-mean from the actual fields.
-That is weaker than a declaration-backed message: it can say "`f` of `Foo` reads `w.q_dny`; the producing stage returned `q_dyn`" but cannot say which spelling was intended.
-It is located, name-shaped, and costs no declaration.
 - **Branch-shape rule**: stage returns must have the same `NamedTuple` shape on every branch.
 Julia's type-stability discipline already demands that for performance; the framework merely makes it a stated rule with a good error.
-  `w` is inside the rule: a stage whose `w` changes shape between branches is as broken as one whose `y` does.
-- **The always-on check covers `w` at the nominal activation only.** Beside the `y` test ([§9.5][s9-5]) sits one baked `isa` against the type the *nominal probe observed*.
-It folds to nothing while the stage is stable, and it converts the unintended-branch-divergence class — which otherwise announces itself only as an allocation in somebody's benchmark — into a loud located field-naming error at the divergent branch's first execution.
-The blame text says what it honestly knows: "expected what the nominal probe observed".
-This complements the canary ([§7.5][s7-5]): the canary detects, this localizes.
-  **Non-nominal activations run no `w` check at all**, and deliberately.
-There is no declaration to anchor a branch-independent expectation, and no store whose typing the check would be protecting.
-A strict probe-observed expectation would also fire on the legal constant-branch idiom — the one-probe-point argument, which is exactly what kills observation authority for cells.
-Correctness needs no guard there: a `Float64` in `w` under a `Dual` activation is an honest zero-partial constant by the embedding guarantee ([§9.5][s9-5]), and its downstream promotion is exact.
-Walking the nominal observation to synthesize non-nominal expectations was rejected ([D-165][d-165]).
 - **[Schema authority](#g-schema-authority) is total over the table** (declarations define structure; evaluation only checks conformance): every *cell* traces to an authored declaration, the always-on check's expected type